 Birth Defect Risks & Zofran®

 If you took Zofran® (ondansetron) while pregnant and your child was born with a birth defect, Crumley Roberts can help.
-Our drug injury attorneys are currently investigating cases involving birth injuries and the popular anti-nausea medication, pursuing compensation to help families with medical bills and other losses.
+Our Zofran attorneys are currently investigating cases involving birth injuries and the popular anti-nausea medication, pursuing compensation to help families with medical bills and other losses.
 We are here to help you through life’s most difficult moments.

 Although Zofran® was approved by the Food and Drug Administration (FDA) to treat nausea and vomiting in patients undergoing cancer treatment or surgery, it has been prescribed for other, off-label purposes.
 One of these is the treatment of morning sickness in pregnant women.